We accidentally made it

 Where we’re at now

 We took a new showroom in October 2016 and we’ve been here ever since, just down Market Street in the middle of town.
 Our workshop’s going great as well, though with a busy team of twelve, we might need more space in the nearish future.
-We’ve got some amazing new product ideas to develop, and we’re looking at ways of making our business even more sustainable – we can’t say any more just yet, but watch this space.
+The next chapter in our story is that we’ve got some amazing new product ideas to develop, and we’re looking at ways of making our business even more sustainable – we can’t say any more just yet, but watch this space.
 Last but not least, if you’re one of our customers waiting for a kitchen, we’re busy cracking on with it as you read this…